telerik/kendo-ui-core/docs/framework/mvvm/overview.md

 ### Important Notes

-#### Setting of numeric options as strings
+#### Set Numeric Options as Strings

 Some Kendo UI widgets accept string options, which represent numbers and can be parsed as such.

-For example:
+###### Example

     <input data-role="maskedtextbox" data-mask="09">

-The above mask will be parsed as a number and the widget will receive a single 9 digit in its initialization method, instead of a `"09"` string.
-In such scenarios, the widget options must be [set with custom MVVM binding](/controls/editors/maskedtextbox/how-to/MVVM/custom-mask-binding).
+The above mask will be parsed as a number and the widget will receive a single 9-digit in its initialization method, instead of a `"09"` string.
+In such scenarios, the widget options must be [set with custom MVVM binding]({% slug howto_customize_masks_through_mvvmbinding_mvvm_maskedtextbox %}).

 #### Bindings Are Not JavaScript Code